User-generated content strategies: why customers are your best marketers

 3. Contests and challenges

-Photo contests with your product
+Photo contests featuring your product

 Video challenges